karllhughes/personal-blog-5/_posts/2018-12-07-remote-development-environment.markdown

   - Software Engineering
 ---

-My Macbook Pro is a couple years old now and I've been thinking about switching to something more portable (that new [Pixelbook is awful tempting](https://store.google.com/us/product/google_pixelbook)), but being a developer, I don't want to get stuck with an underpowered device that won't run any project I have to throw at it for the next few years.
+My Macbook Pro is a couple years old now and I've been thinking about switching to something more portable (some of the newest [Chromebooks are awful tempting](https://amzn.to/32Mkxz9)), but being a developer, I don't want to get stuck with an underpowered device that won't run any project I have to throw at it for the next few years.

 The inspiration to set up a remote development environment hit me when I saw my colleague Eric logging into his remote desktop PC at home through his Chromebook.
 If you're comfortable on the command line and aren't afraid of working in Linux, then why not make your whole development environment remote?
 It's 2018 for goodness' sake!

 In this post, I'll outline my experience setting up and using a remote development environment with [DigitalOcean](https://m.do.co/c/888fefc32a01) and Google Chrome.
 I'll cover the apps I used to make remote development workable as well as some of the tradeoffs of going this route.
 You could replicate this environment on a Chromebook, Macbook, old laptop, or even a tablet (with some different apps).